-- Market intelligence: collecting data to map global and regional challenges across CGIAR’s five Impact Areas and translating them into priorities for genetic innovation by identifying drivers of demand for crops, seed and traits, as well as variation of demand by gender, age and social group.
+- Gathering market intelligence by collecting data to map global and regional challenges across CGIAR’s five impact areas, translating them into regional market segments and priorities for genetic innovation by identifying drivers of demand as well as variation by gender, age and social group.

-- Product profile design: creating new generation gender-intentional product profiles using market intelligence.
+- Designing new-generation, gender-intentional target product profiles for each market segment using market intelligence.

-- Behavioral intelligence: generating intelligence on what drives farmers, consumers and private-sector decisions to adopt new varieties, and supporting other Initiatives in identifying cost-effective and inclusive strategies for accelerating varietal uptake.
+- Generating behavioral intelligence based on what drives farmers, consumers and private-sector decisions to adopt new varieties and supporting other Initiatives in identifying cost-effective inclusive strategies for accelerating varietal uptake.

-- Institutional scaling and monitoring, evaluation, learning and impact assessment (MELIA): establishing a collaboration hub across Genetic Innovation Initiatives and partners to develop scaling mechanisms for the adoption of institutional standards and processes in market segmentation and gender-intentional product profile design, and conduct rigorous MELIA of the portfolio.
+- Developing institutional scaling and monitoring, evaluation, learning and impact assessment (MELIA) by establishing a collaboration hub across Genetic Innovation Initiatives and partners to develop scaling mechanisms for the adoption of institutional standards and processes in market segmentation and gender-intentional product profile design, and to conduct rigorous MELIA of the portfolio.

 Proposed 3-year outcomes include: